LujainKhalaf/Soengram/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) detailing basic guidlines for pushing new code to the repo and a basic workflow example.

+## Acknowledgments

+Soengram is an educational non-profitable project based on the social networking service [Instagram](https://instagram.com).
+The design and functionalities are adapted from Instagram to meet project requirements.
+This web application is not hosted for commercial use, but rather for academic purposes.

+Copyright © 2021 Soengram Site Adapted from Instagram Customized by Soengram Team

 ## Team